Iragenashemac/plsql-window-functions-Cedrick-Iragena-Shema/README.md

 * **Interpretation:**

-&nbsp;&nbsp;&nbsp;Retrieves the first 2 orders per region based on the order date.<br>

 •	NTILE(4) divides students into 4 buckets (quartiles), highest average in quartile 1, etc.
 •	CUME_DIST() gives for each student the fraction of students with average grade ≤ that student (a cumulative percentile).